ligoj/bootstrap/README.md

 - JPA / Hibernate
 - Hibernate Validator for JPA and JAX-RS

+TODO :
+- Documentation,
-TODO Documentation, archetype and web assets
+- Open and publish Archetype and web assets #2